Foxwood Academy

 £291.59

 Play skills developed and enhanced through play with peers.
-65% pupils met or are on track to meet their KSEP’s in PSD (gap with non-PP peers closed over the year to 3%).
+83% pupils met or are on track to meet their KSEP’s in PSD (up 18% from last academic year).

 Curriculum Resourcing